ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/create-a-test-suite-2.md

 You can add as many test cases and test suites as you want.
 {{% /alert %}}

-## 5 Next up
+## 5 Next Up

 You now learned how to create a test suite.
-The next how-to is [How to create a Data-Driven Test Case](create-datadriven-test-case-2).
-You find an overview of all the how-tos and the structure on the [ATS 2 How-To's](ht-version-2) page.
+The next how-to is [How to Create a Data-Driven Test Case](create-datadriven-test-case-2).
+You find an overview of all the how-tos and the structure on the [ATS 2 How-to's](ht-version-2) page.
 We advise you to follow the predefined structure.